MultiQC/MultiQC/README.md

   and data ranges.
 For instance, all columns describing a read count will now share their scale across modules.
 * General stats columns can be hidden and reordered with a new modal window.
+* Plotting code refactored, reports with many samples (>50 by default) don't automatically render to avoid freezing the browser.
+* Plots with highlighted and renamed samples now honour this when exporting to different file types.

 #### [v0.2](https://github.com/ewels/MultiQC/releases/tag/v0.2) - 2015-09-18
 * Code restructuring for nearly all modules.
 Common base module